Quedlinburg Abbey: Treasury

 The abbey also received numerous gifts of precious books, manuscripts and liturgical items, which were stored in the treasury.
 The Deutsche UNESCO-Kommission describes the treasure as "the most valuable medieval church treasure" next to Aachen and Halberstadt.

 At the end of World War II a number of the most valuable items were stolen by an American soldier, Joe Tom Meador, including the reliquary of Saint Servatius, from the time of Charles the Bald; the 9th century Samuhel Evangeliary (Samuhel Evangeliar); the printed St. Wipert's Evangeliary (Evangelistar aus St Wiperti) of 1513; and a liturgical ivory comb.
 The stolen items reappeared in 1987 and after much litigation were returned to the church in 1993.

+The most famous illuminated manuscript associated with the town, the 5th-century Quedlinburg Itala fragment, once in the church, had been moved to a museum in Berlin and was not stolen.

+The Quedlinburg Itala fragment (Berlin, Staatsbibliothek Preussischer Kulturbesitz, Cod. theol. lat. fol.
+485) is a fragment of six folios from a large 5th-century illuminated manuscript of an Old Latin Itala translation of parts of 1 Samuel of the Old Testament.
+It was probably produced in Rome in the 420s or 430s.
+It is the oldest surviving illustrated biblical manuscript and has been in the Berlin State Library since 1875-76.
+The pages are approximately 305 x 205 mm large.

+The fragments were found from 1865 onwards (two in 1865, two in 1867, one in 1887) re-used in the bindings of different books that had been bound in the 17th century in the town of Quedlinburg, home of Quedlinburg Abbey, a large Imperial monastery, where the manuscript may well have spent much of its life.

 Annals

 The abbey is also known as the home of the Annals of Quedlinburg (Latin: Annales Quedlinburgenses, Quedlinburger Annalen), begun in 1008 and finished in 1030 in the abbey, quite possibly by a female writer.

 Quedlinburg was well suited for gathering information on current political affairs, given its connections to the Imperial family and the proximity of Magdeburg, an Imperial centre.
 The "Annals" are mostly concerned with the history of the Holy Roman Empire.